gideonshaked/dotfiles/README.md

 # Dotfiles [![Test](https://github.com/The-Kid-Gid/dotfiles/workflows/Test/badge.svg)](https://github.com/The-Kid-Gid/dotfiles/actions?query=workflow%3ATest)

-Title pretty much says it all.
-Because [dotfiles are meant to be forked](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked), you can and should fork this repository for your own purposes.
-Do be warned that although these should be completely capable of working on most machines, they are not tested or guaranteed to do so.
-This repository uses [Dotbot](https://github.com/anishathalye/dotbot) to install itself.
+My personal dotfiles.
+In my opinion,  [dotfiles are NOT meant to be forked](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/#dotfiles-are-not-meant-to-be-forked).
+That being said, this repository contains lots of useful things ([functions](https://github.com/The-Kid-Gid/dotfiles/blob/master/system/functions.bash), [scripts](https://github.com/The-Kid-Gid/dotfiles/blob/master/bin/covid-stats), [gitconfig](https://github.com/The-Kid-Gid/dotfiles/blob/master/git/gitconfig)) that you can add to your personal setup.
+As such, I encourage anyone that thinks these dotfiles look useful to try to understand them first and then copy the parts that stand out to them.

+This repository uses [Dotbot](https://github.com/anishathalye/dotbot) for installation.

 ## Install